exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 mvn clean package && mvn verify
 ```

-This will run all included into `maven-failsafe-plugin` integration tests, i.e. all JUnit tests with the suffix `IT` in the filename.
+This will run all included into the `maven-failsafe-plugin` integration tests.

 Another way to run integration tests: